minimapletinytools/tinytools/arch.md

 - Document: the thing you are working on in tinytools, I don't know how else to describe this 🤣
 - Scene: same as document
 - Canvas: the 2D interactable area of tinytools
+  - Canvas also refers to the designated area of the document that we care about (TODO explain better)
+- Layers: the logical list view of elements and folders in the scene
 - Owl: an element in the scene
+- Element: same as owl
 - Layers: the layer system which is a logical view into the scene state